armory/documentation/_spinnaker/policy_engine.md

 ```

-### Adding OPA Policies

-Create the file, and then submit it to the OPA endpoint with a PUT:
+The policy can be added to OPA with this API request (replace the endpoint with your OPA endpoint):

 ```bash
 curl -X PUT \